 Like many post-industrial cities across the country, Cleveland is facing the challenge of upgrading and maintaining aging water and sewer infrastructure and working to contain pollution by reducing combined sewer overflows (CSO).
 In combined systems, stormwater and sewage are conveyed in the same pipe.
 During dry weather, sewage is transported to a treatment facility, but during wet weather events, stormwater enters the systems and may cause it to reach capacity, leading to a mix of sewage and stormwater overflowing and discharging into Lake Erie and other water bodies.
 There are 11 CSOs in or near the eastern lakefront.
 Combined, these outfalls account for 363 overflows per year, resulting in over 340 million gallons of overflow.
 The NEORSD's proposed Shoreline Tunnel project is expected to reduce the number of overflows in the eastern lakefront from 363 per year to 14 per year, resulting in a reduction of 310 million gallons per year.
-However, water quality and management of impervious surfaces to reduce pollution and degradation of Lake Erie will continue to be a concern even after the
+However, water quality and management of impervious surfaces to reduce pollution and degradation of Lake Erie will continue to be a concern even after the tunnel is completed in 2025.

-Partially frozen portion of the lake at the E. 55th fishing area.
-(Cleveland Metroparks)
+- Partially frozen portion of the lake at the E. 55th fishing area.
+(Cleveland Metroparks) - High winds and big waves along the E. 72nd fishing area in April 2020.
+(David Petkiewicz, cleveland.com)

-Site 1 2 3 4 5 6
+Site

+1

+2

+3

+4

+5

+6

-Wave He ight (ft) 15.88 15.82 12.59 16.01 15.74 15.62
+Wave Height (ft)

-Period (s ec) 8.79 8.74 8.66 8.91 8.67 8.57
+15.88

+15.82

+12.59

+16.01

+15.74

+15.62

+Period (sec)

+8.79

+8.74

+8.66

+8.91

+8.67

+8.57